benfff85/cloud-functions-demo/README.md

 <p style="color:red"> Failed to discover main class.
 An attempt was made to discover main class as 'MAIN_CLASS' environment variable, system property as well as entry in META-INF/MANIFEST.MF (in that order).</p>

-Be sure to add the text you would like to input to your lambda function in the "Text" field.
+Be sure to add the text you would like to input to your lambda function in the "Text" field for example `{"body":"ABC"}`

 ### Remote